 Essentially, you need to think about two things -

 The first item may sound strange.
 After all, how can you make your home larger?
 Well, the good news is that you can do that without building additional rooms.
 Your cat would enjoy making better use of the vertical space in your home.
 That means adding cat furniture and cat shelves.
-Read this guide about adding vertical space to your home for some great ideas.

 - Increasing your cat's territory.